billzichos/homer/README.md

-# homeR
+# homer

-homeR is a collection of R functions that enable sourcing and plotting of publicly available residential home information.
+homer is a collection of R functions that enable sourcing and plotting of publicly available residential home information.

 ### Installation